How to Apply To Study Medicine in Europe If You Are From The USA?

 By this point, you’ve certainly passed the USMLE 3, the practical portion of the exam.
 Most students pass it at some point during their residency, some very shortly after it ends.
 But once that’s done, the only thing that’s left is to apply to the State Medical Board and obtain your license to heal!

-This is a simple enough process which involves sending the appropriate documents to the Board (such as your diploma, USMLE results, residency documents, everything proving you’re qualified to be a doctor), paying their fee, and then waiting.
+This is a simple process that involves sending the appropriate documents to the Board (such as your diploma, USMLE results, residency documents, everything proving you’re qualified to be a doctor), paying their fee, and then waiting.
 Before long, you’ll be a doctor!

 One thing to note here is that some of your documents (such as your diploma) will need to be translated into English before being accepted by the Board, but that’s a fairly trivial matter.
 For the most part, the process involves sending a package and then waiting!